agude/agude.github.io/_books/surface_detail.md

 - Yime Nsokyi: A Culture contact agent in the Quietus branch, who deal with the dead, reincarnated, and virtual mind-states.

-- The _Falling Outside The Normal Moral Constraints_: An _Abominator_-class,
+- The _Falling Outside The Normal Moral Constraints_: An _Abominator_-class
-  the _FOTNMC_ is a Culture warship who is brings Y'breq back to her home planet.
+  Culture warship, the _FOTNMC_ brings Y'breq back to her home planet.

 {{ this_book }} is my favorite {{ culture }} novel so far, just edging out {{
 c3 }}.
 The multiple storylines, each carefully directed to meet at the end of